25 Easy Ways to Get Free Stuff Online

 Unfortunately, scams from sites and apps claim to offer free stuff.
 In general, legit free samples only require your name and mailing address.
 Websites may also ask for your email address to send future correspondence.

-Never provide your Social Security number or credit card number to get a free sample.
+Never provide your Social Security or credit card number for a free sample.
 If you must spend money, ensure you only pay for shipping charges or the sample box from a reputable company like Target or Walmart.